 On his initiative, in 1971, the Max Planck Institutes for Physical Chemistry and for Spectroscopy merged to become the Max Planck Institute for Biophysical Chemistry (MPI-BPC).
 Manfred Eigen's vision was to study complex life processes using biological, chemical, and physical methods at the newly-established institute.
 This vision of an interdisciplinary approach has had a decisive influence on the success of the MPI-BPC over the years and is still held by the institute's departments and research groups today.

 Hardly any other German scientist has been honored as often as Manfred Eigen.
 For his research on "fast kinetic reactions," he, along with Ronald George Wreyford Norrish and George Porter, received the 1967 Nobel Prize in Chemistry.
 In addition to a large number of other prestigious awards such as the Otto Hahn Prize for Chemistry and Physics (1962), the Paul Ehrlich and Ludwig Darmstädter Prize (1992), and the Lifetime Achievement Award of the Institute of Human Virology in Baltimore (2005 ), Manfred Eigen was conferred 14 honorary doctorates.
-He is a member of numerous national and international academies.
+He was a member of numerous national and international academies.